Donna Grantis

 Donna Grantis is a Canadian guitarist, best known for performing and recording with Prince & 3rdeyegirl.
-On September 30, 2014, Prince and 3rdeyegirl released their debut album, Plectrumelectrum, which reached #1 on the Billboard Rock chart.
+On September 30, 2014, Prince and 3rdeyegirl released their debut album, Plectrumelectrum, which reached number one on the Billboard Rock chart.
 The album's title track, "Plectrumelectrum", was originally written by Grantis and later arranged by Prince.
 Since 2013, Grantis has been a member of Prince's funk supergroup, The New Power Generation.
-On November 16th, 2018, Grantis released two new songs, “Trashformer” and “Violetta,” featuring Hall of Fame Pearl Jam guitarist Mike McCready, as a limited edition 7” via his vinyl label HockeyTalkter Records.
-The tracks appear on Grantis’ debut album, Diamonds & Dynamite, released March 22nd, 2019, via eOne Music.
-The album and lead track reached #1 on iTunes Canada for top jazz album and top jazz song.
+On November 16, 2018, Grantis released two new songs, “Trashformer” and “Violetta,” featuring Hall of Fame Pearl Jam guitarist Mike McCready, as a limited edition 7” via his vinyl label HockeyTalkter Records.
+The tracks appear on Grantis’ debut album, Diamonds & Dynamite, released March 22, 2019, via eOne Music.
+The album and lead track reached number one on iTunes Canada for top jazz album and top jazz song.

 Biography

 Early life

 Grantis grew up outside of Toronto, in Mississauga, Ontario, Canada.
 She began playing acoustic guitar at the age of thirteen.
 Inspired by her older brother's classic rock record collection, she switched to electric guitar at fourteen.
 She was awarded a music scholarship to McGill University where she received a bachelor of Music degree in Jazz Performance.
 During her time there, she worked as a freelance musician, performing often throughout Montreal in various blues, jazz, funk and fusion bands.